prefigurativeengine/prefengine/README.md

 4. Run the project:
     ```
+    cd target/debug
     cargo run
     ```

-If the server is running, the (for now non-HTML) endpoints can be accessed at http://localhost:3500 by default.
+If the server is running, the endpoints (listed in webserver.rs) can be accessed at http://localhost:3500 by default.

 ## Source Tree Map